 Across all three test cases, a clear progression was observed in the model’s ability to detect benchmark-aligned errors, with accuracy increasing as prompts became more specific and guidance was made more explicit.
 The Broad prompt identified 33 out of 120 misconfigurations (28%), the Mid prompt rose slightly to 39 out of 120 (33%), while the Specific prompt achieved 73 out of 120 (61%).
-This steady improvement demonstrated that prompt engineering plays a pivotal role in shaping the reasoning process of large language models, validating the central hypothesis of this study that the precision and structure of prompts directly influence compliance assessment performance.
+This steady improvement demonstrated that prompt engineering plays a pivotal role in shaping the reasoning process of large language models, validating the central hypothesis of this study that the precision and structure of prompts directly influence compliance assessment performance.Table 16: Results Summary

 At the protocol level, results highlighted persistent patterns of strength and weakness.
 OSPF consistently achieved the highest scores across all prompt types, suggesting that the models possess stronger embedded knowledge and rule application capacity for this protocol compared to others.
 By contract, EIGRP and RIP were the weakest domains throughout, with frequent failures to detect critical commands.
 These discrepancies underscore the uneven distribution of protocol knowledge within the models and highlight the importance of scope-specific evaluation.

-Qualitative analysis showed that as the prompts progressed, the model’s outputs shifted from short, vague and list-like responses to longer, compliance-oriented explanations and finally to structured checklist-like reasoning anchored in CIS standards.
+As the prompts progressed, the model’s outputs shifted from short, vague and list-like responses to longer, compliance-oriented explanations and finally to structured checklist-like reasoning anchored in CIS standards.
 However, even when benchmark excerpts were explicitly attached in the Specific case, the models continued to reference external sources, including Cisco documentation, NIST guidelines and real-world practices.
 This behaviour indicated that while LLMs can be directed toward authoritative standards, they cannot be fully constrained to them, raising concerns for professional use cases where strict adherence is a must.

 Taken together, these findings demonstrate both the potential and the limitations of LLMs in network configuration auditing.
 Prompt engineering was shown to markedly improve accuracy, yet detection remained inconsistent and heavily protocol-dependent, with many critical requirements still overlooked.
 While the Specific prompt achieved the highest accuracy, its 61% detection rate remains insufficient for production environments where full compliance is non-negotiable.
 These outcomes confirm that LLMs cannot yet replace formal auditing tools, but they do provide evidence that with carefully constructed prompts and controlled datasets, they can be leveraged as support tools in compliance checking workflows.

 References